Device Hash

 Use Cases

-Legitimate Scenarios
+Legitimate Applications

 • E-Commerce Platforms: Detecting and preventing promo abuse by tracking devices used to create multiple fake accounts.